 In April 2015, in connection with preparing for the IPO, the Company's board of directors and shareholders approved a one-for-6.9 reverse split of the Company's common stock.
-All common stock share and per share amounts in the financial statements have been retroactively adjusted for all periods presented to give effect to the reverse split of our common stock, including reclassifying an amount equal to the reduction in par value to additional paid-in capital
+All common stock share and per share amounts in the financial statements have been retroactively adjusted for all periods presented to give effect to the reverse split of the Company's common stock, including reclassifying an amount equal to the reduction in par value to additional paid-in capital.

 In connection with the closing of the IPO, all of the Company's outstanding convertible preferred stock and accrued dividends automatically converted to common stock in May 2015, resulting in an additional 12,591,463 shares of common stock of the Company becoming outstanding.
-The significant increase in common stock outstanding in May 2015 is expected to impact the year-over-year comparability of the Company's net loss per share calculations in future periods.
+The significant increase in common stock outstanding in May 2015 impacted the year-over-year comparability of the Company's net loss per share calculations.